Suesanz/Fitness-Website/README.md

 ### Prerequisites:

-1.Any javascript IDE supporting node js(recommended: Webstorm by Jetbrains).
+1.Any javascript IDE supporting node js.

 2.The database created is by using Sequilizer in nodejs.
 Here mysql is used as dialect.
 If someone works on other database platform they can change dialect in model.js file.

- 3.The datbase created  must have same name,username as written in model.js file.
+ 3.The database created  must have same name,username as written in model.js file.
 If someone intended to change it please do change the configuration from sequilizer command also.

  ### HOW TO SET UP?